 Our higher pitch and a slower rate of speech mimic the sound produced from a baby’s smaller vocal tract.
 This allows infants to more easily translate their perception of speech to their own word production.

 A recent study from the University of Florida tested this theory by seeing how infants responded to sounds at different frequencies.
 Higher-pitched frequencies corresponded to the infant vocal tract, while lower-pitched frequencies corresponded to the adult vocal tract.

 The study results showed that infants paid more attention to the higher frequency speech that mimics smaller vocal tracts, like that of infants.

 This finding suggests that infants prefer sounds similar to their own speech.

 Interestingly, this preference was only seen in infants between the ages of 6 to 8 months.
 Babies in the 4 to 6-month age group did not show this preference, suggesting that this process of language development may occur a little later in infants.

-The language milestone for infants between 4 and 7 months is canonical babbling, defined as speaking strings of repeated syllables or combining different syllables.
+The language milestone for infants between four and seven months is canonical babbling, defined as speaking strings of repeated syllables or combining different syllables.

 During this stage, infants also start to speak in vocal patterns, as they transition from babbling to logical speech.